 - Do not let your young child and pet sleep in the same room.

 - Put your pet in a separate area when your child is eating.
-Have your child sit when she eats.
-Wandering around with food in her hands is tempting for your pet.
+Have your child sit when they eat.
+Wandering around with food in their hands is tempting for your pet.